 Caspio Powers Over 1 Million Applications

 Low-code pioneer continues to democratize application development.

 Build custom applications fast, without any coding or IT skills.

-Part 2 will show you how to import your Access data, database tables and table relationships into Caspio.
+Part 2 will show you how to import your Access data and database tables into Caspio.

 This Access application has a total of five tables.

 Those three that we’re importing into Caspio are the Users table, Bugs table and Comments table.
 The reason why all five tables won’t be imported is because the Filters table and the Settings table are unique to the offline application.
 We won’t be needing those two inside our web app.